Quick Answer: AI Chatbot Development Cost

 Security, Governance, And Human Review

 Governance is not optional when a chatbot touches customer records, private documents, regulated information, or revenue workflows.
 The budget should include access control, role-based retrieval, data retention rules, prompt and response logging, redaction, abuse prevention, and incident review.
+For agentic workflows, use an enterprise AI agent governance plan before giving the chatbot more autonomy.

 Human review design also changes cost.
 A bot that only answers public FAQs may escalate uncertain questions.
 A support workflow bot may need draft states, approval queues, case notes, supervisor review, and QA sampling.
 An agentic chatbot that takes actions needs stricter controls: allowed tools, action limits, confirmation prompts, audit trails, and fallback rules.